ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 It's not as if domes need to be where you placed them (people will just ignore if you move the domes all to one place for that airy mars look).

 WARNING: Buggy!
 I kinda got it working, but expect issues!
+Debug.Toggles>Toggle Interface: Toggle all interface elements for screenshots/etc.
 Debug.Toggles>Toggle Render: Toggle rendering certain stuff.
+Debug>Examine Radius: Set the radius used for Shift-F4 examining.
+Debug>Examine: Opens the object examiner for the selected or moused-over obj.
+Use Shift-F4 to show a list of all objects in a radius around cursor.
 Debug>Reload LUA: Reloads code from any enabled mods (excluding ECM/Lib).
 Debug>Test Locale File: Test a CSV for malformed strings (can cause freezing when loaded normally).
 Debug>Used Terrain Textures: Show a list of terrain textures used in current map.